armcknight/mtg/README.md

             1 Alela, Cunning Conqueror (WOC) 3 *F*
             1 Arcane Denial (WOC) 84
             ```
+        - [ ] for formats other than TCGPlayer imports, get the TCGPlayer info present in the Scryfall data
 - [x] Consolidate counts of duplicate entries (happens if you get the same card again later and scan it again)
     - [x] fix this, it only consolidates the current input, but needs to include previously recorded cards
     - [ ] add option to not update any changeable data, like EDHREC rank, prices, fetch dates etc for cards already in the managed CSV. makes looking at diffs easier to see added/removed cards